Pupil Premium

 Our aim is to improve the academic outcomes and close the achievement gap for disadvantaged students in order for their long- term opportunities and aspirations to be fulfilled.

-We will look to provide the best quality classroom experience and provide the additional support (both academic and pastoral) which individuals and groups need to excel; through utilising research based approaches across the school’s provision
+With outcomes which compare very favourably with all students nationally at this stage, we aim to close the in-school gap between disadvantaged and non-disadvantaged students.
+We wish to ensure that the use of the Pupil Premium fund places provision for this group of students as an ongoing key priority for the school.
+We will look to provide the best quality classroom experience and provide the additional support (both academic and pastoral) which individuals and groups need to excel; through utilising research based approaches across the school’s provision |

 Challenges